kkovaacs/stark-crypto/starknet_crypto/README.md

 # `starknet_crypto`

-A crate implementing Starknet field elements and the hash algorithm.
+Rust crate for Starknet crypto primitives.

+Currently implements the finite field, the elliptic curve and hash algorithms.

 ## Features